My Sandbox Partner in Crime

 by Amelia Kanan

-It had been so long since I had thought of you.
 My stomach dropped.
 Hearing those syllables.
-I felt like a bunny.
+I felt like a baby bunny.
 Sensing danger but unsure of the direction in which it was coming.

-Crickets chirped while everyone stared at me.
+Who was the women with so much evil?
+Her outwardly-facing softness and smile that had greeted everyone so warmly was gone.
 Ready for a defense.
 Eager for some kind of socio-economic debate.
 That wasn’t what I was trying to defend though.
 You were broke.
 You were injured.
 You were struggling.
 What I wanted to prove was that you were wiser because of your humblings.
 Your struggle, your perseverance actually put you in front of them.
 Making all those wide-eyed, mouth gaping people who were staring at me, losers.
 Not to mention, you had more heart than the sum of all the hearts around me.
 I missed that big, stupid and throbbing heart.

 My stupid anger.
 My stupid follow-that-heart logic.